MeaningOfLights/FS2020-flight_model.cfg-custom-files/README.md

 Restart FS2020 and the Planes will be available to fly!

+You can get the Star Wars Add-Ons from here: https://eggman28.itch.io/flight-sim-star-wars-ships

 # How do I use it?

 Next download (or clone) this repo and use the **flight_model.cfg** files to overwrite your local ones.
 You can always revert back by unzipping the packages again.

-# How do I customise the files myself on-the-fly?
+# How do I customise the files myself "on-the-fly"?

 Here is how you can instantly see your flight model edits on the fly without restarting the whole sim: